Skip to main content

 If you don't have any storage credentials and external locations configured, you'll need to run the migrate-credentials command to migrate the service principals and migrate-locations command to create the external locations.
 If some of the external locations already exist, you should run the validate-external-locations command.
 You'll need to create the uber principal with the access to all storage used to tables in the workspace, so that you can migrate all the tables.
 If you already have the principal, you can skip this step.

 Ask your Databricks Account admin to run the sync-workspace-info command to sync the workspace information with the UCX installations.
-Once the workspace information is synced, you can run the create-table-mapping command to align your tables with the Unity Catalog, create catalogs and schemas and start the migration.
+Once the workspace information is synced, you can run the create-table-mapping command to align your tables with the Unity Catalog, create catalogs and schemas and start the migration using migrate-tables command.
 During multiple runs of the table migration workflow, you can use the revert-migrated-tables command to revert the tables that were migrated in the previous run.
 You can also skip the tables that you don't want to migrate using the skip command.

 Once you're done with the table migration, proceed to the code migration.